ghostwriternr/lowpolify/README.md

 }
 ```
 You can create your own apiKey at your [Clarifai Developer account page](https://clarifai.com/developer/account/keys).

+- Download and extract the .dat file from [dlib](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2) for facial features detection.
+Place the extracted file under `scripts` (the same directory as the `lowpolify.py` script).

 - Start the server using `node`
 ```Shell